aridoza/foundational-java/garbage-collection/README.md

 Here are two reasons a program might ever run out of memory:

-1. The memory requirements of the program might just exceed the allocated memory.
+1. The program's memory requirements might just exceed the allocated memory.
 If you have a lot of live data or objects, then you need to allocate enough memory for the program to run.
-This can be determined by watching the program run in development, under production-like load.
+This can be determined by watching the program run in development under a production-like load.
 1. You might have a **memory leak**.
 A memory leak occurs when objects are allocated but not released when done — for example, collecting them without end in a list and never letting them go.
 Another common cause of memory leaks comes from forgetting to release connection resources, such as database or file system connections.
-To locate these, review your code, looking at all your collections to ensure they're not growing without bound, and checking all your connections to ensure you're releasing them when done.
+To locate these, review your code, looking at all of your collections to ensure they're not growing without bound and checking all of your connections to ensure you're releasing them when done.
 Make sure to use Java 7's `try... with` resources syntax as a defense against memory leaks.

 ## Resolving an `OutOfMemory` Error (10 min)

-So, it is possible to run out of memory.
+So, it's possible to run out of memory.
 That means we should be asking ourselves, "What do we do when that happens?"

 Our memory leak generator is an extreme example of what can happen if our program creates objects with reckless abandon.
 To prevent this, make sure you're not allowing collections to grow indefinitely.